synthels/pkgr/USAGE.md

 # Usage

-A typical use case for `xpkg` is installing a bunch of packages and building them from source, all with one command.
-The packages are described in a file named `packages.yml`, which must always exist in the root directory where you're calling `xpkg` from.
+A typical use case for `pkgr` is installing a bunch of packages and building them from source, all with one command.
+The packages are described in a file named `packages.yml`, which must always exist in the root directory where you're calling `pkgr` from.

 The header of the file is where you specify basic build options